Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Introduction

 In this paper, we explore the structure of the $B$-field in a quantitative approach probed by the FIR and radio for a sample of 14 galaxies with diverse morphologies (grand-design spirals, post-merger, starbursts).
-The associated FIR polarimetry data (Section \ref{subsec:ObsFIR}) are from the SALSA Legacy Program (PI: Lopez-Rodriguez, E. \& Mao, S. A.), obtained with the High-Angular Wideband Camera Plus \citep[HAWC+;][]{Vaillancourt2007,Dowell2010,Harper2018} on board the 2.7-m Stratospheric Observatory For Infrared Astronomy (SOFIA).
-SOFIA/HAWC+ has an optimal combination of spatial resolution, field of view, and sensitivity for observational tests of the theoretical connections between $B$-field, turbulence, and star formation.
-FIR observations---practically impossible using ground-based observatories due to atmospheric absorption---allow us to efficiently detect the thermal emission of magnetically aligned dust grains.
 In addition, we will compare the results with the $B$-field structure measured using radio polarimetric observations for cases in which ancillary data are available (see Sec.\,\ref{subsec:ObsRadio}).
 Sec.\,\ref{subsec:BmapsFIR} is dedicated to the analysis of the $B$-field orientation maps.
 In Sec.\,\ref{subsec:PitchB} we quantitatively analyze the structure of the $B$-field pitch angle for spiral galaxies in the sample.
-Finally, Sec.\,\ref{subsec:Dtheta} introduces a new structural parameter, $\zeta$, dedicated to quantify the ordering ratio of the spiral $B$-field.
+Finally, Sec.\,\ref{subsec:Dtheta} introduces the structural parameter, $\zeta$, dedicated to quantify the ordering ratio of the spiral $B$-field.
 The discussion and conclusions are presented in Secs.\,\ref{sec:DIS} and \,\ref{sec:CON} respectively.